HnZGaming/TorchAutoModerator/README.md

 This plugin will,

 1. send out visible warnings to server-necking players;
-2. provide a means for them to know their impact on the server and how to fix it;
+2. let them profile themselves and let them know how to fix it;
 3. if they ignored the warning, punish their ass (in a variety of ways).

 This plugin is primarily designed to address the issue that some server admins